Operator learning for models of tear film breakup: Results

-\autoref{fig:ode_exp_err} shows the rRMSE of predictions by the ODE-trained models on the experimental data, while \autoref{fig:pde_exp_err} shows the errors for PDE-trained models.
-For ODE predictions, the Dense-PCAX is a little worse than the others for thickness but slightly better for osmolarity.
-All three PDE models are similar to one another; the PDE models show less agreement with reference thickness predictions but much greater agreement on osmolarity.
+\autoref{fig:ode_exp_err} shows the rRMSE distributions of predictions by the ODE-trained learners on the experimental data.
+For these predictions, the Dense-PCAX is a little better than the others on average for osmolarity, but by an amount less than the MAD.
+The thickness distribution has less spread but is no better on average. \autoref{fig:pde_exp_err} shows the distributions for PDE-trained learners.
+While their shapes vary, the quantitative aggregate differences are not large.

 \autoref{fig:pde_exp_params} shows the dependence of rRMSE on the ODE fit parameters $b_1$ and $J_e$, which are proxies for shear flow rate and evaporation rate.
 The ODE-trained predictors show the greatest discrepancies in osmolarity for large $b_1>0$ and small $J_e$---that is, flow-dominated thinning---while the greatest discrepancies in thickness are for large $J_e$ and $b_1<0$, which indicates strong evaporation with resultant inward flow.
-For the PDE-trained predictor, osmolarity shows the same pattern as for the ODE-trained model, while thickness discrepancy is largest for moderate outward flow over a wide range of evaporation rates.
+For the PDE-trained predictor, osmolarity shows the same pattern as for the ODE-trained learner, while thickness discrepancy is largest for moderate outward flow over a wide range of evaporation rates.

-Finally, \autoref{fig:c_h_scatter_compare} shows the predictions of minimum thickness and maximum osmolarity for the reference data and the best ODE-trained and PDE-trained learners.
+Finally, \autoref{fig:c_h_scatter_compare} shows the predictions of minimum thickness and maximum osmolarity for the reference data together with the predictions from the best-performing learner for each test instance, selected separately from the ODE-trained and PDE-trained models.
+Among the ODE-trained learners, Dense-PCA was selected most frequently.
+Among the PDE-trained learners, Dense-PCAX was selected most frequently for predicting maximum osmolarity, whereas Dense-PCA was selected most frequently for predicting minimum thickness.
 The distribution of minimum thickness is similar for the ODE predictor and reference, but the reference predicts far more cases of maximum osmolarity staying close to 1.
 The PDE predictor is much more likely to predict minimum thickness greater than $0.75$ and a moderately larger maximum osmolarity on average.